TechnicJelle/GPUForBeginners/README.md

 Now that the code has been downloaded, you also need the "SDL_shadercross" shader compiler.

-#### Option A: Downloading

 You can download it from the Actions tab here:
 [github.com/libsdl-org/SDL_shadercross](https://github.com/libsdl-org/SDL_shadercross)
 Make sure to get the latest successful build and to download the artifact for your specific platform.

-Unzip it into the root of this repository.
+#### Option A: System

+You can unpack the archive you downloaded somewhere and add its `bin/` directory to your PATH.
 CMake should then automatically detect and use it.

-#### Option B: System
+#### Option B: Project

-You can also install it systemwide (put it on your PATH), for CMake to detect it.
+Alternatively, you can unpack the archive into the root of this repository.
+CMake should then automatically detect and use it.

 ### 3. Build